 - Requests can be approved even without cell or wireless coverage

 - If your SMS plan is limited but you do have wifi, your SMS plan will not be used for authentication

 - …Let me know when you think of one

 While I can’t think of a con, I will say, a word to the wise: make sure your current technology supports MFA.
 You can have MFA turned on all day but if your still running such old technology like IMAP, POP, SMTP, then you're still going to get hacked.

 The Microsoft Authenticator App is a real game changer.
 The only true con I can think of is that once you experience it, you will have little patience for the tedious MFA steps you used to endure.
 Thankfully, Microsoft Authenticator App even solves for that.
 Setup the Authenticator to login to non-Microsoft accounts (think Facebook, etc.) by adding 2FA via your app.
 Simply click the "+" in the top of your screen and select the third option, “Other Account”.
 Follow the directions on the site you are adding and scan the resulting QR code.
 They may ask you to enter a 6-digit code but don’t worry, that’s the last you’ll be seeing of those from now on.

 So, do you "Accept"?

 Curious if your security measures are up to snuff?
-Click here or on the Risk Calculator below to fill out our free 2-minute cybersecurity risk calculator or schedule a complimentary call with us.
+Click here to fill out our free 2-minute cybersecurity risk calculator or schedule a complimentary call with us.